HAS THE UNION REFUSED TO STOP YOUR PAYROLL DEDUCTION?

 Third, let the OptOutToday legal team know.

-If the union refuses to end your dues deduction in spite of your letter, join our growing list of those who seek justice.
+If the union refuses to end your dues deductions in spite of your letter, join our growing list of those who seek justice.
 Assemble your documentation, for it may aid in securing a refund for money wrongfully taken since the date you opted out of the union.

 Then send a note to our Legal Team